 · Order in Council / Personal Property Security Amendment Regulation · in-force

-This Order in Council enacts the Personal Property Security Amendment Regulation, which significantly revises definitions, rules for determining the location of a debtor, and collateral description requirements, along with transitional pro…
+Order in Council 107/2023 enacts the Personal Property Security Amendment Regulation, updating definitions, rules for determining a debtor's location, and collateral description requirements.
+It also includes transitional provisions.

 What changed